Anhsirk1/IITM-Stats-1-Extra-Activity/README.md

 # IITM-Stats-1-Extra-Activity
-Extra Activity of the IITM qualifier of Stats-1
+Extra Activity of the IITM Foundation Level - Term 1